lukasp71/UAC-Bypass-ADS-Document/README.md

 # Blind Spots and Asssumptions
 This strategy relies on the following assumptions:

-* The ADS assumes that PowerShell logging is enabled and configured appropriately on monitored systems.
-If PowerShell logging is disabled or logs are not centrally collected, the ADS may not have sufficient visibility to detect UAC bypass attempts
+* There is proper functioning of endpoint detection tooling, correct forwarding of logs to Splunk, and successful indexing of logs by the SIEM

 A blind spot will occur if any of the assumptions are violated.
 For instance, the following would not trip the alert: